RS200 (dinghy)

 The RS200 is a 4m, double handed, hiking, racing dinghy.
-Designed in 1995 by Phil Morrison and manufactured by RS Sailing.
-It has a lightweight polyester GRP with Coremat hull construction.
+Designed in 1995 by Phil Morrison and manufactured by RS Sailing, it has a lightweight polyester GRP with Coremat hull construction.

 Performance and design

 The RS200 utilises a single line asymmetrical spinnaker system and low sheet loads on the sail controls.
-It can be sailed by weights of between 16 and 26 stone.
-The open transom allows the RS200 to virtually self drain after a capsize and a moulded self bailer removes any remaining water.
+It can be sailed successfully by pairs of sailors with combined weights of between 16 stone and 26 stone.
+Both sailors hike; there are no trapezes or wings.
+The open transom assists drainage after a capsize and a moulded self bailer can be opened to remove any remaining water.